timber-dev-society/tiimber/GET_STARTED.md

 ## Render errors

-Currently we haven't define a home page, then when we go to http://localhost:1337/ we need to an error 404 not Found.
+Currently we haven't define a home page, then when we go to http://localhost:1337/ we need an error 404 not Found.

 For that we need to create a new view.